aionthebeach/virtual-reef/README.md

 so granular precision isn't as important as giving an accurate impression of the environment over time.

+Virtual Reef is a tool to build images of the coastal reefs surveyed by California Reef Check.
+We want to generate images that show the density of plants, fish, and invertebrates on the reef.
+We will read in the survey data for each

 ## Installation
 1. Install [Python 3.8](https://www.python.org/downloads/).
 Any 3.8 version should be fine.
 2. Install [Anaconda](https://www.anaconda.com/products/individual).
 We use Anaconda for dependency management.